Hamilton's frog: Predators

-Some predators of Leiopelma hamiltoni are New Zealand tuataras, which is a type of reptile, and black rats.
+Some predators of Leiopelma hamiltoni are New Zealand tuatara, which is a type of reptile, and black rats.
 The black rats that live on the island are non-native to the area the frogs live in and pose as a severe threat to their survival.

 Chemical signaling

 Hamilton's frog can communicate with other frogs through chemical signaling through fecal smells.
 This was determined in a 2002 study done where any other sensory signal was eliminated, so chemical signaling was the only response to the frogs’ behavior.
 Fecal signals identified home territories.
-This signaling can be used to determine if there is an intrusion into one's terriroty by another member of the species: the intruder will leave and retreat if it is smaller than the frog whose territory it inhabits.
+This signaling can be used to determine if there is an intrusion into one's territory by another member of the species: the intruder will leave and retreat if it is smaller than the frog whose territory it inhabits.
 Many anurans may use chemical signaling: even though several frogs use croaking and other auditory communication, chemical signaling may be important as an addition or even a substitute in quieter or silent species.
 The frogs will strategically deposit feces in response to certain signals.
 These fecal signals alert others of home ranges and social status.
 Also, the feces signaling can ward off competitors and intruders.
 The feces typically will repel a comparator as long as the competitor is smaller than the individual who produced the feces.
 Also, feces repel individuals from farther locations better than local individuals.
 Therefore, size plays an important role in interactions and communications between Leiopelma hamiltoni.
 Size indicates how many resources an individual might have or how strong one might be.
 Size is an honest signal as there is a correlation between body size and metabolism and gland activity or dietary differences.